 Meet Paul Jessen

 As the brand manager of innovation at Tom’s of Maine, Paul Jessen is one of those community members.
-Long before he joined Tom’s of Maine, Jessen dreamed of having a job where he could create products that have a positive impact on the world, within a socially responsible company.
-“My favorite part of working at Tom’s is the passion and energy that comes from people working together around a values-centered mission,” says Jessen.
+Long before he joined Tom’s of Maine, Paul dreamed of having a job where he could create products that have a positive impact on the world, within a socially responsible company.
+“My favorite part of working at Tom’s is the passion and energy that comes from people working together around a values-centered mission,” Paul says.
 “We’re intrinsically motivated to work for Tom’s and always working to make ourselves better!”

 Living An Eco-Friendly Life At Home

-Jessen brings to his home life the same eco-friendly values that are behind the sustainable, lower-waste products.
-“In my household, we’re always making small changes to live a more sustainable lifestyle, from growing our own produce, to raising our own chickens, to insulating our attic and installing a new furnace that burns renewable Maine wood pellets instead of oil,” Jessen explains.
+Paul brings to his home life the same eco-friendly values that are behind the sustainable, lower-waste products.
+“In my household, we’re always making small changes to live a more sustainable lifestyle, from growing our own produce, to raising our own chickens, to insulating our attic and installing a new furnace that burns renewable Maine wood pellets instead of oil,” Paul explains.

-As well, Jessen and his wife have worked hard to build an eco-friendly family environment with their two kids, whom he describes as already “pretty fierce defenders of the earth.”
-Recycling and composting are an ingrained part of their routines at school, and Jessen reinforces those practices—and the reasons behind them—at home.
+Paul and his wife have also worked hard to build an eco-friendly family environment with their two kids, whom he describes as already “pretty fierce defenders of the earth.”
+Recycling and composting are an ingrained part of their routines at school, and Paul reinforces those practices—and the reasons behind them—at home.

 A Word of Advice